vrslev/stompman/README.md

 - asynchronous,
 - not abandoned,
-- has pleasant and comprehensible API.
-Also: async generators, match statements, heavy typing coverage and no callbacks.
+- has typed, modern, comprehensible API.
+-
 There were no such one—and now there're is.

 ## How To Use